scriptPilot/app-framework/docs/page-components.md

 ## Structure

-A basic page component could look like this:
+A basic page component could look like this *app/pages/home.vue* file:

 ```
 <template>